 The dog’s owner will likely be motivated to settle out of court if they have insurance.
 While a settlement can be the quickest option, it’s not always the best.
 The amount of your settlement needs to reflect the full and fair amount that you are owed.
 If you don’t know how much your claim is worth and you don’t have an attorney, you may be tempted to accept a settlement that doesn’t account for all the costs associated with your injuries.

-At Chris Hudson Law Group, our Augusta dog bite lawyers will work hard to ensure that you don’t accept an insurer’s lowball offer, and you receive full and fair compensation.
+At The Chris Hudson Law Group, our Augusta dog bite lawyers will work hard to ensure that you don’t accept an insurer’s lowball offer and that you receive full and fair compensation.
 Our highly skilled dog bite attorneys know how to present the most persuasive case possible that will put you in a position to recover all the damages you deserve.

-Why Choose Chris Hudson Law Group to Handle My Case?
+Why Choose Chris Hudson Law Group to Handle My Dog Bite Case?

 Attorney Christopher Hudson, the founder of Chris Hudson Law Group, has served the entire Central Savannah Region in a variety of personal injury cases, including dog bites, since 2005.
 Born in Augusta, Chris has been a resident of Columbia County for almost his entire life.
 He graduated from Mercer University’s Walter F. George School of Law in 2003, finishing in the top 10% of his class.
 Chris is a member of the State Bar of Georgia and South Carolina, the Georgia Trial Lawyers Association, and the Young Lawyers of Augusta.
 Chris is also a member of the Builders’ Association of Metro Augusta and the Augusta Mortgage Banker’s Association.

-When you work with the dog bite attorneys at Chris Hudson Law Group, we will tell you right off the bat how we intend to pursue your injury claim.
-This eliminates confusion that goes into the process of settling with an insurance company.
+When you work with the Augusta dog bite attorneys from The Chris Hudson Law Group, we will tell you right off the bat how we intend to pursue your injury claim.
+This eliminates the confusion that goes into the process of settling with an insurance company.
 Our No. 1 goal is to help you relax and recover.
-We tell you upfront what we will be helping with during every stage in the legal process, so you can rest assured that your case is in the hands of skilled and experienced lawyers.
+We tell you upfront what we will be helping with during every stage in the legal process, so you can rest assured that your case is in the hands of skilled and experienced dog bite lawyers.

 Types of Dog Bite Cases We Handle